- Do you provide free glue services?

 Yes.
 We do if you purchase the blade and the rubber sheet from us.
 The rubber will be glued all the way to the handle and

-will be cut with a little taped shape unless you have special instructions.
+will be cut using scissors unless you have special instructions.
 The items can not be returned after assembled.
+We use

 - Should I choose a pre-assembled paddle or a custom-made paddle?

 Buying one of our pre-assembled paddles will offer you a quality racket at an inexpensive price.
 It will also help simplify the